 Most people know postpartum depression exists in women.
 But most don’t know postpartum depression exists for men as well.3 “Depression among new dads is not uncommon, and they’re not alone,” says Will Courtenay, Ph.D., LCSW, author of “Dying to Be Men.”
 Courtenay states, “The fact is, one in four new dads in the United States become depressed.
 It’s normal for dads to need help as they enter fatherhood.”5 This is another reason why communication is so important.
 If you aren’t feeling better or feeling like yourself after a few weeks and need to speak with someone, find a counselor or therapist in your area specializing in working with families postpartum.

 6. Breastfeeding Can Be Difficult

-New dads usually think that breastfeeding is natural, that it should come easily to the mother, and it’s something that she has to figure out on her own.
+New dads usually think that breastfeeding is natural, that it should come easily to the mother, and that it’s something she has to figure out on her own.
 This is not necessarily true.
-Breastfeeding can be difficult for a lot of women.
-She needs your help during this learning curve.
-Dads usually tell me they don’t know how to help when she is breastfeeding, so here are some things that you can do:
+Breastfeeding can be difficult for a lot of women.9 She needs your help during this learning curve.
+Dads usually tell me they don’t know how to help when she is breastfeeding, so here are some things you can do:

 - Help her get a good latch (watch some videos on YouTube about it).

-- Get baby in the right position for a feeding.
+- Get baby in the proper position for feeding.

 - Help assemble and dissemble the breast pump and sanitize it.